-- 1. present a cumulative grade point average of 2.60 - 2. submit an essay explaining why they are qualified for the experience and how they would benefit through the experience - 3. provide a recommendation letter from the academic advisor.
+- 1. present a cumulative grade point average of 2.8 - 2. submit an essay explaining why they are qualified for the experience and how they would benefit through the experience - 3. provide a recommendation letter from the academic advisor.

-Student Teaching Policy: Recognizing the importance of academic responsibility during teacher training and the challenges inherent in the teaching profession, the Teacher Education Committee has established a 2.50 cumulative grade point average as the necessary requirement for approval to student-teach.
-However, there are rare occasions when students are slightly below the 2.50 cumulative grade point average, yet show reasonable potential for success in student teaching.
-When such students are identified by their education department advisor and/or the Director of Student Teacher Placement, the student may prepare a Letter of Appeal and the case will be considered by the Teacher Education Committee.
+Student Teaching Policy: Recognizing the importance of academic responsibility during teacher training and the challenges inherent in the teaching profession, the Teacher Education Committee has established a 2.7 cumulative grade point average as the necessary requirement for approval to student-teach.
+However, there are rare occasions when students are slightly below the 2.7 cumulative grade point average, yet show reasonable potential for success in student teaching.
+When such students are identified by their education department advisor and/or the Student Teacher Coordinator, the student may prepare a Letter of Appeal and the case will be considered by the Teacher Education Committee.